tobil4sk/haxe/README.md

 ## Build

-To build the neko bytecode file, run `build.hxml` using the haxe compiler.

 An executable can be built with CMake, using the CMakeLists.txt file.
 (See [cmake website](https://cmake.org/) for more details)

+On Windows, you can uncomment `-D hlgen.makefile=vs2019` in the `build.hxml`, and run `haxe build.hxml` to generate Visual Studio solution files which can then be built using Visual Studio.

 ## Setup